eirzarog/synthorAI/README.md

 # Synthor - A Chat GPT clone application

-Synthor is a modern, AI-powered chat application with a sleek dark interface.
-Experience seamless conversations with advanced AI models in a responsive, user-friendly environment.
+This project is an AI-powered RESTful API web services application built with Spring Boot (backend) and React/Next.js (frontend).

 ## Screenshots